osg-htc/school-2024/docs/materials/htcondor/part1-ex8-queue.md

 As suggested above, if you want to learn more about `condor_q`, you can do some reading:

--   Read the `condor_q` man page or HTCondor Manual section (same text) to learn about more options
+-   Read the `condor_q` man page or [HTCondor Manual section](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) (same text) to learn about more options
--   Read about ClassAd attributes in Appendix A of the HTCondor Manual
+-   Read about [ClassAd attributes](https://htcondor.readthedocs.io/en/latest/classad-attributes/job-classad-attributes.html) in the HTCondor Manual